Safety before Climbing in Grimeton

 CERTIFICATION AND SAFETY

-The World Heritage Site’s climbing guides, the climbing leaders, are all certified and well trained in high-elevation rescue and evacuation.
-The equipment that is used is approved and certified by Cresto, an international company specializing in professional high-elevation work.
-The certification and annual audits comply with the most stringent international standards.
-This is all to ensure we create a safe and positive experience for our visitors.
+The World Heritage site’s climbing guides, who are also climb leaders, are all certified and well-trained in high-altitude rescue and evacuation.
+The equipment used is approved and certified by AAK Safety, an international company specializing in professional high-altitude work.
+Certification and annual checks follow the highest international regulations.
+All this to create a sense of safety and a positive experience for our visitors.

-The climbing takes place in the original structure of the antenna tower, where a fall protection system is installed.
-Participants are attached to a fall protection system while on the ground and are not disconnected from it until the climb has been completed and they have returned to the ground.
-Participants do not need any previous climbing experience.
+The climb takes place in the antenna tower’s original structure where fall protection systems are installed.
+Participants are connected to the fall protection systems at ground level and are not disconnected until after completing the climb upon return to ground level.
+Participants do not need to have any prior climbing experience.

-During the visit, all participants are informed about how the equipment works and how it should be used.
-Everyone is equipped with safety equipment such as helmets, gloves, safety harnesses and other fall protection equipment.
+At the time of the visit, all participants are informed about how the equipment works and how to use it.
+Everyone is equipped with safety devices such as helmets, gloves, safety harnesses, and other fall protection equipment.

 FEAR OF HEIGHTS

-The Grimeton antenna tower is a well-known landmark.
-Many people have seen the six T-shaped steel towers that proudly reach 127 meters into the air.
-Imagine the wonderful view from the top of the tower, across to Anholt (Denmark), and down to the ground where the radio station looks like a little sugar cube surrounded by fields and church steeples.
-Does the thought fill you with exhilaration or give you a cold sweat?
+The World Heritage Grimeton’s antenna towers are a well-known landmark.
+Many have seen the six T-shaped steel towers that proudly stretch 127 m straight up into the air.
+Imagine the breathtaking view from up in the tower, over to Anholt, down to the ground where the radio station looks like a small sugar cube surrounded by fields and church spires.
+Has the thought filled you with joy or made you break out in a cold sweat?

-Perhaps you’ve imagined what it would be like to work up in the towers, or to climb up to celebrate a special occasion?
-A family member graduating from school, an anniversary party or an experience with your best friend or group of friends?
-Or maybe the World Heritage Site antenna tower is on your bucket list, and the feeling of experiencing a thrilling, authentic adventure that not only provides knowledge but also boosts your self-esteem.
-Very few people haven’t felt weak at the knees before climbing the antenna tower, but after the climb they have achieved a life goal and gotten rid of or reduced their fear of heights in the process.
-You’re not alone in your fear of heights.
-It is in fact a rather normal and somewhat sensible feeling, in our opinion.
+Perhaps you’ve imagined what it would be like to work up in the towers, or just to climb on a special occasion?
+A family member graduating, an anniversary celebration, or an experience with your best friend or group?
+Or maybe the World Heritage antenna towers are on your “Bucket list” and you long for the feeling of experiencing a thrilling, authentic adventure that not only provides knowledge but also boosts self-confidence.
+Very few are those who haven’t felt weak in the knees before climbing the antenna tower, but after a climb have achieved a life goal and gotten rid of or reduced their fear of heights in the process.
+You’re not alone in feeling fear of great heights.
+It’s rather normal and even healthy, we’d like to say.

-Seeing our climbers dare to face their fears makes us happy too.
-Does your pulse increase just thinking about it?
-Don’t underestimate your abilities.
-With help and support from us and from loved ones on the ground, you’ll be amazed at what you can do!
+We rejoice with our climbers who dare to face their fear.
+Does your pulse rise just at the thought?
+Don’t underestimate yourself.
+With support from us and from loved ones on the ground, you’ll be amazed at what you can do!